when pictures fail me…

 Woodstock afterglow resulted in “We’re All Playing in the Same Band,” Bert’s optimistic takeaway from the experience that reached #48 on Billboard’s Top 100.
 I can’t recall ever hearing it on my car radio, so by then the curse was perhaps starting to take effect.
 The three albums that appeared between 1968 and 1970 were all chockfull of golden nuggets, but went nowhere.
 He was hard to pigeonhole, with a delivery ranging from Bert Bacharach-esque to hard-driving folk to Itchycoo Park-type ear worm.
-He shifted musical gears often, like a sports car knowing it could take the sharp curves—ones that offered the best views of both the rainbow and the abyss.
-The lyrics often were laced with emotional complexity and delicate introspection, traits that would soon be co-opted and marketed to a fault as the 70s evolved into the “Me Decade.”
+He shifted musical gears often, like a sports car driver knowing he could take the sharp curves—ones that offered the best views of both the rainbow and the abyss.
+The lyrics often were laced with emotional complexity and delicate introspection, traits that were unusual when you consider that they were written by someone barely out of his teens.

-During a dip in his fortunes, Bert was spotted selling leather goods in the Village by his friend and album cover designer Frank Yandolino, ostensibly to support a drug habit.
+During a dip in his fortunes, Bert was spotted selling leather goods in the Village by his friend and album cover designer Frank Yandolino.
 I was going to art school and lived on Bleecker Street, perhaps at that very time.
 Did I pass him on my way to class?
 Did he try to sell me a hand-tooled belt?
 (How could I have resisted?)
 I briefly had my own lost, barefoot hippie to try and coax away from the ledge.
 Kent was just eighteen, and my tenement’s tar roof was such a long way from the beaches of San Diego.
 (But just a short LSD trip to the littered sidewalks below.)
 After two whirlwind weeks that hot July of 1972, my surfer-hippie and his harmonica were gone, and I was, like the Gilbert O’Sullivan song, alone again, (naturally).

 A bizarre kids’ TV show (The Krofft Supershow) in that godawful hump year of the decade, 1976, had Bert as a character called Flatbush, part of Kaptain Kool and the Kongs, who makes his entrance dressed in goofy attire and prat falling flat on his face (flat bush—Get it?).
 This, just a few years after penning the lyrics: